-Falling Object Hazards on Construction Sites
+Falling Objects Hazards on Construction Sites

 Here in New York, we are known for our immense buildings and skyscrapers.
 Although our skyline represents so much of what we are known for in our city, these large buildings can represent unique dangers for those who work on or near these sites each day.
 A falling object on these worksites can produce tremendous force upon impact, which can lead to serious injuries or even death.

 OSHA is very clear about what measures need to be followed on these sites to ensure the greatest safety for all involved.
 And yet, in 2019 alone, the Bureau of Labor Statistics reported 2.8 million injuries and 5,333 fatalities occurred among private industry employees.
 When this happens, the party responsible for the accident may be held accountable for the costs associated with the injuries and fatalities.
 If you have been hurt by a falling object on a construction site, don’t wait.
-Call to speak with a talented Queens accident lawyer today (646) 701-7990

 OSHA categorizes “struck by” accidents as four different types of accidents.
 They are: